-The best microphones for gaming, streaming and podcasting make it brilliantly easy to create your own home recording setup, with sound quality that can beat even the best gaming headsets.
+The best microphones for gaming, streaming and podcasting make it brilliantly easy to create your own home recording setup, with sound quality that can beat the mics built into even the best gaming headsets.
 From in-game comms that cut through the chaos to crystal-clear podcast recordings, even with with multiple guests, these mics will deliver.

-What are the best microphones for gaming, streaming and podcasting?
+Top 3 best microphones for gaming, streaming and podcasting

 The Blue Yeti has been the king of affordable USB microphones for years, and it tops the list here too.
 Its sound quality far exceeds its pricing, and with multiple recording patterns to choose from, you can adjust the Blue Yeti for group podcasts and interviews as well as the kind of solo recording you’d perform when gaming or streaming.

-The best microphones for gaming, streaming and podcasting you can buy today
+The best microphones for gaming, streaming and podcasting you can buy right now